raspberrypilearning/kabaddi/en/step_2.md

 --- task ---

-Add the code for running out of lives:
+Add the code for running out of lives.

+In this example, the player has 5 lives when the game starts:

 ```blocks3
 when green flag clicked